 In 1778, during the reign of Louis XVI, this room hosted several ambassadors from the future United States of America, including Benjamin Franklin.
 They were seeking an alliance with France in their War of Independence against Britain.
 This was granted, and France supplied the Thirteen Colonies with financial and military support.

-The original furniture has been restored to this room, a remarkable feat considering most of it would have been sold off during the French Revolution.
-Of particular note is the cylinder desk shown below, the first of its kind, which was made for Louis XV by cabinetmakers Jean-François Œben and Jean-Henri Riesener from 1760-1769.
+The original furniture has been restored to this room, a remarkable feat considering that most of it would have been sold off during the French Revolution.
+Of particular note is the cylinder/roll-top desk shown below, the first of its kind, which was made for Louis XV by cabinetmakers Jean-François Œben and Jean-Henri Riesener from 1760-1769.
 The lid of the desk can be rolled open to reveal the writing surface.
 The desk was designed so that Louis XV could leave his papers on the desktop, but hide them away from prying eyes by closing it.
 He could also lock both the cylinder lid and all the drawers with a single quarter-turn of a key.

 I love the beautiful carpet!